ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Deactivating an Authorization

-If a client wishes to relinquish its authorization to issue certificates for an identifier, then it may request that the server deactivate each authorization associated with that identifier by sending a POST request with the static object {"status": "deactivated"}.
+If a client wishes to relinquish its authorization to issue certificates for an identifier, then it may request that the server deactivates each authorization associated with that identifier by sending a POST request with the static object {"status": "deactivated"}.